 Analyzing transactions and recording them as journal entries is the first step in the accounting cycle.
 It begins at the start of an accounting period and continues throughout the period.
-Transaction analysis is a process which determines whether a particular business event has an economic effect on the assets, liabilities or equity of the business.
+Transaction analysis is a process that determines whether a particular business event has an economic effect on the assets, liabilities or equity of the business.
 It also involves ascertaining the magnitude of the transaction i.e. its currency value.

-After analyzing transactions, accountants classify and record the events having economic effect via journal entries according to debit-credit rules.
+After analyzing transactions, accountants classify and record the events having an economic effect via journal entries according to debit-credit rules.
 Frequent journal entries are usually recorded in specialized journals, for example, sales journal and purchases journal.
 The rest are recorded in a general journal.

 The following example illustrates how to record journal entries: